Home

 To improve the texture of the baked pie shell you can increase the "crispiness" of the pie shell by placing it in a preheated oven (450° F), for about 8 -10 minutes, or until done.

-Tip for How to Freeze Pies
+Tip - How to Label Different Pies Before Freezing Them

 GO to How to Prevent Pie Crust Edges from Becoming Too Dark